 \end{definition}

 The numerator is firm profit per served consumer.
-The denominator is the maximum feasible profit when pricing at the reservation value.
-This normalization maps all possible effective margins to the unit interval $[0,1]$, with $\mu = 0$ corresponding to pricing at cost (zero margin) and $\mu = 1$ corresponding to extracting maximum profit at the reservation price.
-Under Assumption \ref{ass:invertible}, $\mu(p;c)$ is strictly increasing in \(p\) on the equilibrium support, ensuring a one-to-one correspondence between prices and normalized margins.
+The denominator is the profit per served consumer when pricing at the maximum price.
+This normalization maps all possible effective margins to the unit interval $[0,1]$, with $\mu = 0$ corresponding to pricing at cost (zero margin) and $\mu = 1$ corresponding to extracting maximum profit via the maximum price.
+Under \Cref{ass:invertible}, $\mu(p;c)$ is strictly increasing in \(p\) on the equilibrium support, ensuring a bijection between prices and normalized margins.